dmis-lab/excord/README.md

-# Learn to Resolve Conversational Dependency: A Consistency Training Framework for Conversational Question Answering
+# ExCorD (Explicit guidance on how to resolve Conversational Dependency)

 This is the official github repository for "Learn to Resolve Conversational Dependency: A Consistency Training Framework for Conversational Question Answering"

-Code to reproduce our results will be available soon! (in July)
+Code to reproduce our results will be available soon! (on July)